-- The agency manager or director will not have full-time responsibility for providing direct services and will not be included in determining the staffing ratios. - The program director must possess at a minimum an associate's degree from an accredited college or university and two years, hands-on, related experience. - Supervisors of direct care staff will have a high school diploma or GED and one year of direct, carerelated experience. - Related experience will substitute on a year-for-year basis for the required college education. - Direct service staff will work under appropriate supervision. - The staffing ratio will not exceed 10 recipients per direct service staff for ADT facility-based programs (supervisory and other management staff can be included in determining the direct care staff ratio.
-Administrative staff and those not providing direct service to the recipient are not considered direct service staff). - Direct service staff must be age 18 years or older at the time they are hired.
-Providers of ADT services must be designated by the APD regional office as ADT providers.
+• The agency manager or director will not have full-time responsibility for providing direct services and will not be included in determining the staffing ratios.

+• The program director must possess at a minimum an associate's degree from an accredited college or university and two years, hands-on, related experience.

+• Supervisors of direct care staff will have a high school diploma or GED and one year of direct, carerelated experience.

+• Related experience will substitute on a year-for-year basis for the required college education.

+• Direct service staff will work under appropriate supervision.

+• The staffing ratio will not exceed 10 recipients per direct service staff for ADT facility-based programs

+(supervisory and other management staff can be included in determining the direct care staff ratio.
+Administrative staff and those not providing direct service to the recipient are not considered direct service staff).
-Ve rification of I Provider Ou alifica tions ---- ------------ ------ ---------- ---- --------- ------- the Medicaid agency or the operating agency (if applicable).

-Entity Responsible for Verification:

-Operating Agency and Medicaid Agency.

-Frequency of Verification:
+• Direct service staff must be age 18 years or older at the time they are hired.Providers of ADT services must be designated by the APD regional office as ADT providers.

 Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Service Type:

-Statutory Service

-Service:

-Adult Day Health

-Alternate Service Title (if any):

-Life Skills Development Level 4 - F Prevocational Ser rvices
+Service Type: Statutory Service Service Name: Life Skills Development Level 3 - Adult Day Training